yashaskaram/SQL-LeetCode-Challenges/README.md

 # SQL-LeetCode-Challenges

-#LeetCode SQL problem solutions in MS SQL Server
+#LeetCode SQL problems and their solutions in MS SQL Server